Golan (game): Scenarios

-Each scenario lasts 30 turns, each of which represents 12 hours per turn.
+Each scenario lasts 30 turns, each of which represents 12 hours.

 Victory conditions

 Victory points are awarded for geographical gains and units destroyed.
 In addition, the Syrian player is awarded victory points for SAM missile hits on Israeli aircraft.

 Publication history

 SPI published the game Modern Battles: Four Contemporary Conflicts in 1975 using the "quadrigame" concept that SPI had pioneered earlier in the year with Blue & Gray: Four American Civil War Battles: a game that contained a single set of rules, but with counters and maps for four different battles.
 Similarly the box for Modern Battles contained one set of rules for four different battles, including Chinese Farm, Wurzburg, Mukden, and Golan, the latter designed by Irad B. Hardy, with cartography and graphic design by Redmond A. Simonsen.
 SPI also released the four games individually as the Modern Warfare series of "folio games", the components contained in a cardstock folder packaged in a plastic bag.
 Each individual game was also released as a "Collector's Edition" with mounted maps in a 2" accordion box.
 In a 1976 poll by SPI to determine the most popular wargames in North American, Golan placed an impressive 33rd out of 202 games.

 In 1979, Hobby Japan published a licensed Japanese-language version.